18 Jul 7 Ways To Overcome Loneliness in Addiction Recovery

 5. Be a Friend

-Relationships are give and take, but that also makes them active and connecting.
-If you’re taking the time to listen to others and reaching out to others when they need it, you’re also connecting, which helps remove the emotional detachment of being lonely.
-Giving support and receiving support is another way to positively deal with loneliness.
+Relationships are given and taken, but that also makes them active and connected.
+If you’re taking the time to listen to others and reach out to others when they need it, you’re also connecting, which helps remove the emotional detachment of being lonely.
+Giving support and receiving support is another way to deal positively with loneliness.

 6. Try New Things

 As previously mentioned, your life has likely been completely uprooted through getting treatment for addiction and removing your previous toxic circle.
 This is when you need to start making other connections through new experiences.
 You may have learned a new hobby or interest during your rehab period.
 Use that to find a new social circle.
 Sign up for classes or join groups that revolve around these new interests or hobbies.
 Take lessons to learn a new skill.
 Pick up an instrument or take cooking classes.
 All of these new experiences present chances to connect with people around you.